MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-aadip-integration.md

 1. In Defender for Cloud Apps, under the settings cog, select **Settings**.

-1. Under **Threat Protection**, select **Azure AD Identity Protection**.
+1. Under **Threat Protection**, select **Microsoft Entra ID Protection**.

-1. Clear **Enable Azure AD Identity Protection alert integration** and then select **Save**.
+1. Clear **Enable Microsoft Entra ID Protection alert integration** and then select **Save**.

 > [!NOTE]
 >
 > - When the integration is disabled, existing Identity Protection alerts are kept in accordance with Defender for Cloud Apps retention policies.
-> - Since Defender for Cloud Apps only consumes interactive logins from Azure AD, some alerts may not show related activities.
-You can investigate such activities in the Azure AD portal.
+> - Since Defender for Cloud Apps only consumes interactive logins from Microsoft Entra ID, some alerts may not show related activities.
+You can investigate such activities in the Microsoft Entra admin center.

 ## Configure Identity Protection Policies